JimJarvis/Excalibur/Excalibur/README.txt

 That unfulfilled wish emerged from years of dust and finally secured my plan for the summer.
 In May 2013, I launched the project and set off on a journey to challenge myself with the "crown jewel" of artificial intelligence: chess.

-I named my engine after the sacred sword of King Arthur, the legendary British king who led his knights to countless victories against foreign invaders.
+I named my engine after the legendary sword of King Arthur, the great British king who led an impenetrable defense against foreign invaders.

 And that's how Excalibur was born.